-Elitebet has a decent sports betting offer.
-Having around 17 sports is nothing that will blow your mind, but it should be enough for most of the casual punters.
+Elitebet has a weak sports betting offer.
+Having around 17 sports is nothing that will blow your mind, but it should be enough for most casual punters.
 The most important thing is that all of the popular sports are there.
-You’ll find cricket, Rugby Union, Rugby League, Soccer, as well as all of the US leagues, like NBA, NRL and NHL.
+You’ll find cricket, Rugby Union, Rugby League, and soccer, as well as all of the US leagues, like NBA, NRL and NHL.

 I like the fact that there are also several niche sports available.
 But if you are seriously into betting on exotic leagues and tournaments, you’ll probably be better off with some of the big international bookmakers, like Unibet and bet365.